Taiko2k/GTK4PythonTutorial/README.md

         self.header.pack_start(self.open_button)
 ```

-We already know how to connect a function to the button, so i've omitted that.
+We already know how to connect a function to the button, so I've omitted that.

 Done!
 But... it would look nicer with an icon rather than text.